iamkevingreen/Orion-Starter/README.md

 ## Before Starting

-Navigate to `server/fixture-default.js` duplicate and name to `server/fixtures.js` to change the default admin settings to whatever you want for the initial user
+Navigate to `server/fixtures.js` to change the default admin settings to whatever you want for the initial user

 ### Additional Configuration

 #### Kadira

-Navigate to `server/kadira-default.js` if you wish to use kadira and duplicate to `server/kadira` and enter in your unique creds which can be generated on [Kadira](https://kadira.io/)
+Navigate to `server/kadira.js` and enter in your unique creds which can be generated on [Kadira](https://kadira.io/)

 #### S3 Uploads

 All uploads are handled by S3 by default, if you want to do it another way you may need to update various aspects of the app.
-Default settings need to be updated in `server/s3config-default.js` in order for uploads to function properly.
+Default settings need to be updated in `server/s3config.js` in order for uploads to function properly.

 #### Contact Form

-Duplicate the `server\contact-default.js` file to `server\contact.js` and configure your sepcific email settings.
+Update `server\contact.js` and configure your sepcific email settings.
 Also be sure to set a `process.env.MAIL_URL` variable in either your production server or in the `contact.js` file in order to send email.

 ## Start the App